Recently I had an unexpected epiphany: I realized I needed to forgive myself.

 Second, it’s difficult because you have to make an unnatural choice.

 Forgiveness goes against your pride, your sense of justice, and probably your emotions.
 The only way to really be capable of this radical act is by being on the receiving end first.
+By experiencing the power of being shown forgiveness.
 When we are wronged, we want an apology.
 We want to see remorse, receive a promise of changed behavior.
 We may even want to see the person punished.
+Many times, we are right for wanting those things.
+But often we can’t control whether or not those things happen.
+The only thing we can control is whether we forgive.

 So back to my epiphany.